rust-lang/rfcs/text/3040-enum-as-to-into.md

 To improve correctness and predictibility, deprecate converting primitive-repr enums to arbitrary integer primitives using `as`, and instead require that they be converted using `From`/`Into`.
 Make it trivial to do so without external crates.

-This RFC contains multiple incremental steps to making conversions from enums more safe.
+This RFC contains multiple incremental steps to making conversions from enums more predictable and reliable.
 It proposes that we implement them all, but we could also choose any reasonable subset.

 # Motivation
 [motivation]: #motivation